webplatform/docs/tutorials/WebDriver/index.md

 On *Nix systems:

-<code>open -a Google\ Chrome --args --disable-web-security -–allow-file-access-from-files</code>
+<code>open -a Google\ Chrome --args -disable-web-security -allow-file-access-from-files</code>

 On Windows: